Down Ryton Water

-Down Ryton Water is a children's historical novel by Eva Roe Gaggin.
+Down Ryton Water is a 1940 children's historical novel written by Eva Roe Gaggin and illustrated by Elmer Hader.
 It tells the story of the Separatists of Scrooby and the Pilgrim Fathers through the first-person narrative of young Matt Over.

-The novel, illustrated by Elmer Hader, was first published in 1941 and was a Newbery Honor recipient in 1942.
+The book received a Newbery Honor in 1941.

+The New York Times praised the novel's richness and scope, overlooking its narrative dissonance – Matt, a boy, seemily has a feminine viewpoint.